luohy15/y-gui/memory-bank/activeContext.md

 # Active Context: y-gui

 ## Current Focus
-Implementing a web-based GUI for chat interactions, with data stored in Cloudflare KV and R2.
-The focus is on creating a secure, responsive interface that provides seamless access to chat functionality.
+Enhancing the web-based GUI for chat interactions with bot configuration and MCP server management.
+The focus is on creating a secure, responsive interface that provides seamless access to chat functionality with configurable AI providers and MCP servers.

 ## Recent Changes
 1. Project structure established with React, TypeScript, and Cloudflare Workers